Life Journey of a British Iraqi Architect Zaha Hadid

 Zaha Hadid’s Other Early Buildings

 Her other striking projects are IBA Housing, Berlin (1989-1993); event space Landscape Formation One, Weil am Rhein (1997-1999) and event pavilion Mind Zone (1999) at the Millennium Dome, Greenwich, London.
 Landscape Formation One sits well with the surroundings depicting the fluid geometrical forms inspired by natural landscaping, hills, forests, oceans and deserts.
-All these designs are demonstrating the dynamic architecture and energetic forms with interrelating zones.
+All these designs demonstrate the dynamic architecture and energetic forms with interrelating zones.

 Lois & Richard Rosenthal Center for Contemporary Art, Ohio, US